Memorial area and balloon release for Doncaster youngster at city school

 Little Mason Williamson, who was born with a rare heart defect, died on December 27 after a lengthy health battle in Doncaster Royal Infirmary, aged just ten.

-Park Primary School in Wheatley have ensured Mason’s name and memory will live on with the unveiling of Mason’s Place, a shelter where pupils can relax and remember him.
+Park Primary School in Wheatley have ensured Mason’s name and memory will live on with the unveiling of Mason’s Place, a unit where pupils can relax and remember the year five pupil.

-School business manager Adele Ward said: “The provision was purpose built with the hopes that Mason could attend our school whilst he was poorly.

-"Sadly he passed away in December and never got to use the facility.
-We named it Mason’s Place in his memory.”

-Former Doncaster Central MP Dame Rosie Winterton opened the facility, with pupils also dressing up as superheroes for the day as well as a release of dozens of balloons in Mason’s memory.
+The Superhero Memorial Day saw former Doncaster Central MP Dame Rosie Winterton open the facility, with pupils dressing up as superheroes for the day as well as a release of dozens of balloons in Mason’s memory.

 His parents said: “It was quite an emotional afternoon but a great one at the same time.